rpt09-mulder/booking/README.md

 ### Challenges
 Some of the challenges that I encountered were as follows:
 1. **Deciding on a Data Schema**
    Initially I was considred to have a simply an object with a listing_ID and a date range.
 However it became evident very        quickly that in order to avoid double bookings I would have to create a schema that could handle an array into which to        then push the each booked date.
 This was working fine until I introduced the additional feature of selecting guest as part    of the booking.
-The challenge was that each date needed to know be associated with the unique party who booked the stay.
+The challenge was that each date needed to be associated with a unique party who booked the stay.
+I            therefore decided on a nested schema where the date and and the guest is a child schema of the listing schema.

 ### Testing